owaits/ScreenMonkey.Help/reference/QuickReference.md

 ![](../images/Dashboard-EmptySlot.PNG)

-You can change the name, add effects, cue in/out points, add transitions, add scheddule and edit links by right clicking on the panel..
+Optionally you can change the name, add effects, add transitions, cue in/out points, add scheddule and edit links by right clicking on the clip thumbnail in the panel.

 ## Running the Show

-1. Click the desired clip using the mouse and its border will turn purple to indicate it is live.
+1. Left click the desired clip using the mouse and its border will turn purple to indicate it is live.

     ![](../images/Dashboard-PowerPointSlot.PNG)

-2. To play another clip, click to select that clip.
+2. To play another clip, left click to select that clip.

-3. To clear the active clip, click 'Clear Layer' in the top left of the dashboard.
+3. To clear the active clip, left click 'Clear Layer' in the top left of the dashboard.

     ![](../images/Dashboard-ClearLayer1.PNG)

-4. To advance a PowerPoint slide click on the clip panel using the mouse or use the left and right arrow keys.
+4. To advance a PowerPoint slide left click on the clip panel using the mouse or use the left and right arrow keys.

 ## Useful Hotkeys